equinor/dlisio/python/docs/common-api.rst

    Although the error-handling features of dlisio are not tied to a specific file format, it's currently only used by the DLIS reader.

-.. autoclass:: dlisio.errors.ErrorHandler()
+.. autoclass:: dlisio.common.ErrorHandler()
-.. autoclass:: dlisio.errors.Actions()
+.. autoclass:: dlisio.common.Actions()